DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 | **Q2b** | Diversity + environmental distance | Monocultures only (8 source populations) | 1 distance term (origin → field site) |
 | **Q2c** | Diversity alone | Monocultures **and** polycultures (10 groups) | none |

-Q2a and Q2b are restricted to monocultures because polyculture bags mix multiple source populations and so have no single environment-of-origin.
-Q2c drops the environmental term entirely, which is what allows the polycultures back into the analysis.
+Q2a and Q2b are restricted to monocultures because polyculture bags mix multiple source populations and so have no environment-of-origin.
+Q2c drops the environmental term entirely, so polycultures are in this analysis.

 ---

 ## Changes to methods

-**1. Mixed models with a population-level random effect.**
+**1. Mixed models with population-level random effect.**
-The genetic and environmental predictors vary only across source populations (8, or 10 for Q2c), not across individual bags or oysters.
+The genetic and environmental predictors vary only across source populations (8, or 10 for Q2c), not across bags or individuals.
 Previous analysis treated each bag or individual as independent.
 I changed the models to include a random effect at the population level so that population-level predictors are tested against the number of independent source populations.

 - Survival: `response ~ predictors + (1|Population)`
 - Length & Condition index: `response ~ predictors + (1|Population/Bag)`

-**2. No stepwise selection.**
+**2. No stepwise dropping of predictors.**
 All predictors are retained in every model rather than dropped by `step()`/`drop1()`.
 We have mostly clean collinearity now (below).

 **3. Temperature Q10 excluded from Q2a.**